-The wine box ceremony is another tradition we previously covered in more depth but wanted to add in with this list of traditions, you can find our more in-depth breakdown here.
-A wine box ceremony is a tradition where the bride and groom create a sort of time capsule for later on in life, or on a specific anniversary, to open together.
+The wine box ceremony is another tradition we previously covered in more depth, but we wanted to add to this list of traditions.
+You can find our more in-depth breakdown here.
+A wine box ceremony is a tradition where the bride and groom create a time capsule for later on in life, or on a specific anniversary, to open together.

 When it comes to what you'll place inside the box or time capsule, it's pretty simple: a nice bottle of wine to share down the track and a love letter to each other.
-The main idea is to sit down on the morning of your wedding (or sometime quite close before it depending on time constraints) and write each other a letter about how you're feeling on the morning of your wedding and why you love each other so much.
-The reasoning and purpose for this is to remind each other why you got married in the first place one day later in the future.
+The main idea is to sit down on the morning of your wedding and write each other a letter.
+You'll write about how you're feeling and why you love each other so much.
+The reasoning and purpose for this are to remind each other why you got married in the first place one day later in the future.

 What you'll need:

-- 1 box to act as your time capsule. (this is usually a sturdy wooden box of some sort.
-There are many ways to seal it; wax, rope, ribbon or even nailing it shut.
+- One box to act as your time capsule. (this is usually a sturdy wooden box of some sort.
+There are many ways to seal it; wax, rope, ribbon, or even nailing it shut.
 The choice is up to the couple)

-- 1 bottle of wine or similar beverage. (some couples may opt for champagne or whiskey instead, whichever suits your taste!)
+- One bottle of wine or a similar beverage. (some couples may opt for champagne or whiskey instead, whichever suits your taste!)

-- 2 love letters.
+- Two love letters.
 (You and your partner will place the love letters you'll write to each other in this box with the bottle of wine)

-One of the most beautiful and sentimental reasons to have a wine box ceremony is the idea that it creates a keepsake for you to take away from your wedding and share some day in the future, maybe at an anniversary, a trying time in life or when you make a major memory together in life.
+One of the most beautiful and sentimental reasons to have a wine box ceremony is that it creates a keepsake for you to take away from your wedding and share someday in the future.
+Maybe at an anniversary, a trying time in life, or when you make a significant memory together in life.
 It lets you relive your wedding day some years down the track and remind each other of the reason you're in this partnership together.

-Handfasting ceremonies were made famous on movies like Braveheart and TV shows like Game of Thrones (Robb & Talisa Stark!) but go back in history much, much further than that.
-Handfasting ceremonies are actually where the phrase ‘tie the knot’ originated, dating back more than 2000 years.
+Handfasting ceremonies were made famous in movies like Braveheart and TV shows like Game of Thrones (Robb & Talisa Stark!) but go back in history much further than that.
+Handfasting ceremonies are where the phrase "tie the knot'’ originated, dating for more than 2000 years.

-Hand fasting ceremonies are a great way to personalise a tradition at your wedding day.
-To carry one out, you'll need several colours of ribbons that will be tied or braided into a bigger ‘rope’ that will then be tied around the bride and grooms hands by their officiant at the wedding.
-The bride and groom will stand either side by side or facing one another with both having a hand extended out, holding them together.
+Handfasting ceremonies are a great way to personalize a tradition on your wedding day.
+To carry one out, you'll need several colors of ribbons that will be tied or braided into a more giant '‘rope'’ that will then be tied around the bride and grooms hands by their officiant at the wedding.
+The bride and groom will stand either side by side or face one another, both having a hand extended out and holding them together.
 The officiant will recite some words while they tie the braided rope around both of your hands to represent you being joined in marriage.
-There are usually specific speeches and words your officiant will say during the handfasting ceremony, so be sure to cover that with your officiant when you meet them or prior to the wedding day.
+There are usually specific speeches and words your officiant will say during the handfasting ceremony, so be sure to cover that with your officiant when you meet them or before the wedding day.

-As for the rope, or ribbon, that will be used to ‘tie’ you and your groom together, this one comes down strictly to personal choice.
-You'll choose several colours of ribbons that will represent something to both you and your partner.
-For instance, red ribbon represents strength, passion and fertility while purple represents power.
-There is a whole range of colours so you'll want to put some thought into the colours and what they mean to you or how they apply to your relationship and love.
+The officiant will use the rope to tie you and your groom together.
+This one comes down strictly to personal choice.
+You'll choose several colors of ribbons that will represent something to both you and your partner.
+For instance, the red ribbon represents strength, passion, and fertility, while the purple represents power.
+There is a whole range of colors, so you'll want to put some thought into the colors and what they mean to you or how they apply to your relationship and love.

-We definitely have a lot more information on this in our handfasting ceremony blog if you're interested, including the meaning behind each colour of ribbon that will be braided into your overall knot.
+We have a lot more information on this in our handfasting ceremony blog.
+If you're interested in learning the meaning behind each ribbon color, that will be braided into your knot.

 Pass the rope

-The braiding of the rope represents tying the knot and the idea that the couple are stronger intertwined with each other than they are separately.
-This is a great idea for a ceremony tradition that is not only cost effective and efficient to carry out but also allows you to have a keepsake to take home after the wedding!
+The braiding of the rope represents tying the knot and the idea that the couple is stronger intertwined with each other than they are separate.
+This is an excellent idea for a ceremony tradition that is cost-effective and efficient to carry out and allows you to have a keepsake to take home after the wedding!

-It's important to make your wedding day all about you and your partner, it's your special day after all.
+It's essential to make your wedding day all about you and your partner.
+It's your special day, after all.
 So choosing a ceremony that suits you is a beautiful way to remember such an incredible time in your life.

 Sky Lantern/Wishing Lantern Ceremonies

-Sky lanterns at a wedding are more common in many Asian and South American countries as a symbol of prosperity and good luck, but over the past 30 years or so they've been found around the world in many different countries by brides (and their grooms) that want to add something extra to their wedding day.
+Sky lanterns at a wedding are more common in many Asian and South American countries as a symbol of prosperity and good luck.
+However, for the last 30 years, they've been found worldwide in many different countries by couples on their wedding day.

 When it comes to carrying this tradition out, there are generally two ways it can be done.
-The first is to launch a single lantern up that represents the life a bride and groom will share together as a couple.
-Alternatively, some couples choose to include their guests in this and everyone will set one off as a tribute to the newly married couple to signify good luck and blessings for the marriage.
-The size of your wedding guest list will be something to consider here but the choice is totally yours.
-Traditionally, when launching sky lanterns into the sky, people tend to add a small written note to it with hopes and blessings of good luck or prosperity for the future, so don't forget to consider this if you’re having a sky lantern ceremony where your guests will also be launching their own lanterns.
-The great thing about sky lanterns at your wedding is you can get many that are totally biodegradable and also not flammable, which is great for peace of mind and safety!
+The first is to launch a single lantern representing the life a bride and groom will share as a couple.
+Alternatively, some couples choose to include their guests in this, and everyone will set one off as a tribute to the newly married couple to signify good luck and blessings for the marriage.
+The size of your wedding guest list will be something to consider here, but the choice is yours.
+Traditionally, couples add a small written note to the sky lantern with hopes and blessings of good luck or prosperity for the future, so don't forget to consider this if you have a sky lantern ceremony where your guests will also be launching their lanterns.
+The great thing about sky lanterns at your wedding is that you can get many that are biodegradable and not flammable, which is great for peace of mind and safety!

-Wedding sky lanterns are generally used between the ceremony and reception, or alternatively they can be released at night as your wedding reception is coming to it’s natural conclusion.
+Wedding sky lanterns are traditionally used between the ceremony and reception, or they can be released at night as your wedding reception is coming to its natural conclusion.

 Time Capsule Ceremony

-This is a ceremony where the name is quite literal: the goal is to create a time capsule that you and your partner will save to open years later on an anniversary.
-There's no specific date in mind, but usually at the five, ten or twenty year mark into your marriage.
-For a time capsule ceremony you and your partner will want to each pick out some small trinkets or reminders and write each other a letter.
-There are a lot of things that you can potentially put in here so scaling it down to a small list will be the tough part.
+A time capsule ceremony is something where the name is quite literal: the goal is to create a time capsule that you and your partner will save to open years later on an anniversary.
+There's no specific date in mind, but usually at the five, ten, or twenty-year mark into your marriage.
+For a time capsule ceremony, you and your partner will want to each pick out some small trinkets or reminders and write each other a letter.
+There are a lot of things that you can potentially put in here, so scaling it down to a small list will be the tricky part.
 For some ideas, you could add:

 - Concert tickets of shows you've been to together